-Posted on behalf of Phillips Law Group on Feb 12, 2010 in Class Action Lawsuits
+Posted on behalf of Phillips Law Group on Feb 13, 2010 in Class Action Lawsuits

 Toyota is a brand that's been taking a beating in recent weeks, and to date more than 8 million units have been recalled, mostly due to problems with the accelerator pedal sticking in an improper position.
 In addition, other reports have surfaced regarding problems with the braking system on the Toyota Prius, one of the highest-selling models of automobiles in the world.